cwill83247/mufccardgame/README.md

 ## Spence Bariball (Mentor)
 Helping to keep me motivated, and being supportive when felt overwhelmed.
 Giving great advice, and suggesting workarounds/solutions to issues.

+## CYC-Apr-2022 Slack group
+For generally keeping me in a good headspace.

-## Sean and John - Tutopr Assistance
+## Sean and John - Tutor Assistance
 Helping me with JEST, and in particular issues was having when testing elements that get created/updated in the DOM

 ## Ania Kubow